Topic Explainer8 min read

 Exemptions and Special Cases in Seller Stamp Duty

-Not every property sale within three years attracts SSD.
+Not every property sale within four years for residential properties acquired on or after 4 July 2025 attracts SSD.
 The Estate Agents Act (Cap.
 95A) and associated regulations outline specific exemptions that RES candidates must memorize.
 Key exemptions include:

 1. Involuntary Disposals: Such as a property being compulsorily acquired by the government under the Land Acquisition Act.